The front panel

 - BOUNCE ON/OFF

-It mixes all onto one or two tracks.
+It mixes everything onto one or two tracks.

 On the right of the front panel we can see some buttons for general purposes, a great knob that can be used to change the values of the various settings, for example, and the fader for the master volume.